-The MediaInfo.plist file (Refer to "MediaInfo.plist" on page 43) has a metadata entry that causes a crop to be made on a media file.
+The MediaInfo.plist file (Refer to "MediaInfo plist" on page 47) has a metadata entry that causes a crop to be made on a media file.
 The media file could be a video input, a movie, or a still image.
 The key is "activerect" and the value (a string) entered is the X/Y origin for the top-left corner of the resulting image and then the width and the height of the result.
 A value of "0,0,500,650" would indicate that the resulting image starts at the top-left corner of the original image and extends 500 pixels to the right and 650 pixels down.

-The activerect is interpreted as a percentage of the original media if any non-zero number under 1.0 is entered into the value string.
+The activerect can also be interpreted as a percentage of the original media if any non-zero number under 1.0 is entered into the value string.
 For example, a value of "0.5, 0.5, 0.5, 0.5" would cause the bottom-right quadrant (1/4 of the image) to be used, no matter the size of the media.

-The activerect method of cropping can be used directly on video input media locations (255.241 and so on) if the desire is to crop out some of the input.
-If however the desire is to receive an input signal that is several video inputs that have been combined externally and received as a single input (e.g. four 1080p inputs combined into a 4K signal and received by a Blackmagic Ultrastudio 4K device) then applying a single crop to the video input media item would not allow all four quadrants to be used separately.
+The activerect method of cropping can be used directly on video input media locations (255.241 and so on) if the desire is to always crop out part of the input.
+However, if the desire is to receive an input signal that is several video inputs that have been combined externally and received as a single input (e.g. four 1080p inputs combined into a 4K signal) then applying a single crop to this video input media item would not allow all four quadrants to be used separately.

-In such cases, the activerect metadata entry can be used with the .mblk (Mbox Link) media item to get the desired result.
+In such cases, the activerect metadata entry can be used with an .mblk (Mbox Link) media item to get the desired result.
 The .mblk media item acts as a built-in alias for movie and still image items in the Mbox/Media folder.
 Adding a .mblk media item allows there to be different properties (e.g. an activerect) for different virtual copies of the same media item.